Karin is an award-winning writer, editor and publisher to Christian and Secular works.

 The Pride and Prejudice Chatsworth House

-As she continues to play host to royalty, nobility, filmmakers and visitors, Chatsworth House continues to work her magic on us all!
-It is number one on my 'must see' list as it is one of those very rare places that you will want to visit again and again…so why would you be drawn to visit this amazing jewel of the midlands?
+As she continues to play host to royalty, nobility, filmmakers, and visitors, Chatsworth House continues to work her magic on us all!
+It is number one on my 'must see' list.
+It is one of those very rare places that you will want to visit again and again.

-Well, the reason I first wanted to visit Chatsworth was that I saw it on Pride and Prejudice, the BBC drama version with Mr. Firth of course!
+I first wanted to visit Chatsworth when I saw it on Pride and Prejudice (the BBC drama version with Mr. Firth, of course)!
 I remember at the time saying to myself, 'I would love to see that place if it's real!'
 Indeed it was so vast looking I thought it had to have been computer-enhanced!

 It wasn't until ten years later on a visit to Sheffield that I drove the short drive down with my daughters to visit it for the first time.
 Avoiding 'free range' sheep was daunting but as we turned the final corner and caught a glimpse for the first time, our breath was literally taken away!
 It suffices to say, at that point, we all felt a bit like Elizabeth Bennett did on first seeing 'Pemberley' for the first time.
-It is like sitting in a painting, not just looking at one and 'happily situated' has to be the greatest understatement!
+It is like sitting in a painting.

-As you enter the house for the first time, I believe at this point you are carried away in a time capsule in your mind you can 'see' the horse-drawn carriages pull up to the front and just like 'Lizzy' your romance has just begun.
+As you enter the house for the first time, I believe at this point you are carried away in a time capsule in your mind you can 'see' the horse-drawn carriages pull up to the front.

 Tour of Chatsworth